Will-Marriott/friendface-take-2/README.md

 > Streams are wrappers around a data source which make bulk operations on the data source more convenient.
 Don't worry, we'll use them to demonstrate how important good unit test design is later.
 Read more about them [here](https://www.oracle.com/technical-resources/articles/Java/ma14-Java-se-8-streams.html).

-8. Rewrite the above sort and filter classes using Java streams.
-You shouldn't need to modify your unit tests and they should all still pass after you've finished.
+8. Rewrite the above sort and filter classes using Java streams
+   - You shouldn't need to modify your unit tests and they should all still pass after you've finished.
-9. Write a class which can take a JSON representation of a filter and sort method and produce the runtime filter/sort for this
+10. Write a class which can take a JSON representation of a filter and sort method and produce the runtime filter/sort for this